 NAMEPLATES

 Provide engraved phenolic or micarta nameplates for all equipment, components, and field devices furnished.
-Nameplates shall be 1/8 thick, black, with white center core, and shall be minimum 1" x 3", with minimum 1/4" high block lettering.
-Nameplates for devices smaller than 1" x 3" shall be attached to adjacent surface.
+Nameplates shall be 1/8 thick, black, with white center core, and shall be minimum 1 x 3 inches, with minimum 1/4" high block lettering.
+Nameplates for devices smaller than 1 x 3 inches shall be attached to adjacent surface.

 Each nameplate shall identify the function for each device.